 See Auto adjust path.

 Enable fast mode to save time and reduce data read operations when comparing large files insider the chosen folders or file archives.
-Basing on how the fast mode works, it can be affected by file name comparison, and options "Compare file modified time", "Compare file attributes".
+Based on how the fast mode works, it can be affected by file name comparison, and the options "Compare file modified time", "Compare file attributes".

 See Fast mode.

-With this option enabled, if the file names of a sub-item match text file extensions list, ExCompare tries to compare two files in text mode.
+With this option enabled, if the name of a file matches text file extensions list, ExCompare tries to compare two files in text mode.

 See Text mode.